soundwanders/greatgatsby/README.md

 2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, etc).

-3.  **`./components/common`**: This directory holds all 'common' components, including Global styles and SEO config.
+3.  **`./components/common`**: This directory holds all 'common' components, including the global stylesheet and SEO.

-4.  **`./components/nav`**: This directory holds all page navigation elements such as the navbar and sidebar.
+4.  **`./components/nav`**: This directory holds the header, footer, and page navigation components.

-5.  **`./components/sections`**: This directory holds all of the page section components, which are imported into 'pages' directory to build the site.
+5.  **`./components/sections`**: This directory holds all of the site's main content, which are imported into 'pages' directory to build the single page application.

 6.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent, with plenty of customization options available.

 7.  **`gatsby-config.js`**: This is the main configuration file for any Gatsby site.
-This is where you can specify information about your site like its title (metadata), which plugins you are using, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more details).
+This is where you can specify information about your site like its title (metadata), which plugins you are using, etc.

 8.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/).
 These allow customization/extension of default Gatsby settings affecting the browser.

-9.  **`gatsby-config.js`**: This is the main configuration file for any Gatsby site.
-This is where you can specify information about your site like its title (metadata), which plugins you are using, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more details).

-10. **`gatsby-node.js`**: This file is where Gatsby expects to find the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
+9. **`gatsby-node.js`**: This file is where Gatsby expects to find the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
 When present, these allow customization/extension of default Gatsby settings affecting pieces of the site build process.

 <br />